oda-hub/dispatcher-app/README.md

 * provides boilerplate code to implement interfaces to specific instument backends with [plugins](dispatcher-plugins).
 * implements interface to [frontend](frontend).

+**this repository also contains much of relenvant documentations relevant to gluing these levels together**

 What's the license?
 -------------------